embassy-rs/nrf-softdevice/README.md

 # `nrf-softdevice`

-Low-level Rust bindings for Nordic Semiconductor nRF series SoftDevices.
+Rust bindings for Nordic Semiconductor nRF series SoftDevices.

+## High-level bindings

+The `nrf-softdevice` crate

+To use it you must specify the following Cargo features:

+- exactly one softdevice model, for example feature `s140`.
+- exactly one supported nRF chip model, for example feature `nrf52840`.

+The following softdevices are supported.

+- S112 (peripheral only)
+- S113 (peripheral only)
+- S122 (central only)
+- S132 (central and peripheral)
+- S140 (central and peripheral)

+The following nRF chips are supported

+- nRF52810
+- nRF52832
+- nRF52832
+- nRF52840

+Some softdevices support only some chips, check Nordic's documentation for details.

+## Low-level raw bindings

+The `nrf-softdevice-s1xx` crates contain low-level bindings, matching 1-1 with the softdevice C headers.

-Bindings are generated with `bindgen`, with extra post-processing to correctly generate the `svc`-based softdevice calls.
+They are generated with `bindgen`, with extra post-processing to correctly generate the `svc`-based softdevice calls.

 Generated code consists of inline functions using inline ASM, ensuring the lowest possible overhead.
 Most of the times you'll see them inlined as a single `svc` instruction in the